bkataru/pytrino/README.md

 Use Python to compute neutrino oscillation probabilities in vacuum and matter at the speed of C!

 We use the recently discovered Eigenvalue-Eigenvector and Adjugate Identities to compute oscillation probabilities with minimal algorithmic steps.
-Implemented in Cython to have the convenience of Python but the speed of C.
+Implemented using Cython to have the convenience of Python but the speed of C.

 # Installation